Child Care Center and School Age Program Regulations for Licensure

 4.This preservice training may count towards the individual’s required hours of professional development.

-1.All Program Leadership and classroom staff are required to complete twenty (20) hours of training annually aligned with the Workforce Knowledge and Competencies relevant to their role.
+1.All Program Leadership and classroom staff are required to complete annual Professional Development training relevant to their role.

 3.Approved hours are documented through a transcript or completion certificate and an approval code.

-5.Professional development hours are completed annually based on the calendar year.
+4.Professional development hours are completed annually based on the calendar year or school year

-7.Program Leadership is responsible for developing and overseeing an individualized training plan, aligned with the applicable Workforce Knowledge and Competencies, for each staff person.
+6.Program Leadership is responsible for developing and overseeing an individualized training plan, aligned with the Individual Professional Development Plan (IPDP), for each staff person.

 1.The program is responsible for immediately notifying the Department, in writing, of major changes which affect the license, including: